-Liferay Support Services seeks to resolve unintended functionality, otherwise known as product defects, via patching or configuration changes to Liferay DXP and Liferay Portal EE.
-Reported issues must be reproduced by Support Services in an uncustomized product instance.
+Liferay Subscription Services seeks to resolve unintended functionality, otherwise known as product defects, via patching or configuration changes to Liferay Digital Experience Platform, Liferay Portal EE, and Liferay Commerce ("the product").
+Reported issues must be reproduced by Subscription Services in an uncustomized product instance.
 Some reported issues (e.g., API issues) can be verified and reproduced with a specific reporting mechanism.

 For detailed policies please review the following sections:

-Any behaviors or issues that conflict with the product's intended functionality will be verified and resolved via patching or configuration changes to the product.
-The official Admin Guide documents this functionality.
+Any behaviors or issues that conflict with the product's intended functionality may be resolved via patching or configuration changes to the product.
+The official documentation for the product determines this functionality.

-If an issue in Liferay DXP or Liferay Portal EE code inhibits your development, then our support engineers will provide assistance in resolving that Liferay product defect.
+If an issue in the product code inhibits your development, then our support engineers will provide assistance in order to verify any Liferay product defect.
 When reporting the issue, please provide clear information on the specific API.
 This includes its expected and actual results, and a simple application or script that demonstrates the issue (if available).

-Liferay will resolve issues according to the intended functionality of the product.
+Liferay seeks to resolve issues according to the intended functionality of the product.
 You may need to change any custom development that leverages unintended functionality.

-If intended functionality is reported as an API issue, Liferay Support will explain the functionality using existing Liferay DXP or Liferay Portal EE code, offer supporting documentation or a simple example.
+If intended functionality is reported as an API issue, Subscription Services will explain the functionality using the existing code of the product, offer supporting documentation or a simple example.
 With API issues the intended functionality is not only defined in the official Admin Guide but in the javadocs and the JSON webservice listings.
 Please see the Liferay API Documentation knowledge base article for more information.

 Contact your Account Executive or Customer Experience Manager to discuss options for getting assistance with your custom development.

 Once reported, issues enter the Diagnostic Workflow.
-During the Diagnostic Workflow, Liferay Support investigates the issue, attempting to reproduce it and provide a resolution to the customer.
-Liferay Support must first reproduce any reported issues on an uncustomized product version.
+During the Diagnostic Workflow, Subscription Services investigates the issue, attempting to reproduce it in order to provide a resolution.
+Subscription Services must first reproduce any reported issues on an uncustomized product version.
 Issues that result from product customization are the customer's responsibility.
-Issues that Liferay Support cannot reproduce will remain in the Diagnostic Workflow, and are resolved on a case-by-case basis.
-Issues that are beyond Support Services' coverage will remain in the Diagnostic Workflow and be resolved on a case-by-case basis.
-Your Account Executive or Customer Experience Manager can assist you with issues not included in Support Services.
+Issues that Subscription Services cannot reproduce will remain in the Diagnostic Workflow, and are resolved on a case-by-case basis.
+Issues that are beyond Subscription Services' coverage will remain in the Diagnostic Workflow and be resolved on a case-by-case basis.
+Your Account Executive or Customer Success can assist you with issues not included in Subscription Services.

-Liferay will resolve reproducible, unintended defects in uncustomized product versions via patching or configuration changes in accordance with the product service life policy.
+Liferay seeks to resolve reproducible, unintended defects in uncustomized product versions via patching or configuration changes in accordance with the product service life policy.
 Patches will change the product's code.
-Liferay Support will provide documentation for the code changes with the patch.
-Customers are required to test the patch to ensure it resolves the issue, and report the results to Liferay Support in a timely manner.
+Subscription Services can provide documentation for the code changes with the patch.
+Customers are required to test the patch to ensure it resolves the issue, and report the results to Subscription Services in a timely manner.
 Prior to installing a patch, customers should backup their system (e.g., code, files, database).
 To verify that the patch does not conflict with any custom development, customers should install the patch to a non-production environment first.
 Customers are responsible for any issues with custom development that arise as a result of product defect resolutions.

 With a desire to increase uptime and availability many customers implement rolling restarts.
 Rolling restarts allows customers to have near 100% uptime despite server maintenance by selectively shutting down one JVM instance within a cluster, performing the necessary maintenance on that instance, and then restarting that instance to join the cluster again.
 This process is repeated until all the nodes in a cluster have been updated.